 Cape Canaveral and neighboring Cocoa Beach have a gorgeous beach, and Jetty Park is all about being close to it.

 Located where the beach meets the Port Canaveral Inlet, Jetty Park lets you forget about the commercial tackiness elsewhere and just hang out at an exceptional beach from dawn until dark.

 It is owned by the Canaveral Port Authority and is basically inside the port.
 (You could walk to the port terminals.)
 A leafy entrance leads you into a park-like setting, leaving the industrial scene behind.
-The transformation from tank farm to beach enclave is impressive.
+The transformation from tank farm to a tiny beach enclave is impressive.

 You can camp at Jetty Park – RV or tent – and even rent little cabins.
 Daily admission for non-county residents is basically prohibitive ($15 per car) but for an overnight stay near the beach, Jetty Park can be an appealing getaway.

 - All camping and cabin sites are within a block of the beach, which is broad and so hard-packed you can ride a fat-tire bike on it for miles.
 When swimming, there can be a strong current running toward the inlet and there are signs warning about the potential for rip tides.
 Most people played it safe: The beach stays shallow for such a great distance, most swimmers play in waves no deeper than their chests (and there are lifeguards.)

 - You can fish on the 1000-foot jetty without a license and it offers those not fishing a scenic stroll, with sea turtles often sighted.
 (We saw a juvenile.)

 - The port inlet allows you to watch everything from cruise ships to submarines coming and going.
 (A Trident submarine facility is directly across the inlet from the campground but there were no subs present when we visited.)

 - If you’re lucky and there’s a rocket launch from the space center, you’re in THE spot to see.